 Ha Bik-chuen had a secret.
 To the public, he was a self-taught artist so respected that just a month after his death in October 2009, the Hong Kong Museum of Art mounted a homage called Art of an Eternal Spring.
 But it wasn’t just Ha’s signature prints and sculptures using ‘found objects’ – randomly encountered bits and pieces of his life – that were on show.

-‘The pictures and photographic records Uncle Ha has left behind will be an important documentation of the art scenes [sic] in Hong Kong,’ stated the
+‘The pictures and photographic records Uncle Ha has left behind will be an important documentation of the art scenes [sic] in Hong Kong,’ stated the press release.

 That was an understatement.
 Ha, born in Guangdong in 1925, was apparently a man with a good sense of humour, so perhaps it would have amused him to think that what he left behind would turn out to be the greatest found object of all.

 It was Ha’s secret: an apartment stuffed to its (leaking) ceiling with photographs, maps, exhibition catalogues, magazines, folders… a geological seam of Hong Kong’s 1960-2000s art history compressed into 600 square feet at the top of an eight-storey walk-up in To Kwa Wan, Kowloon.

 For archivists in Hong Kong – a city that, until about a decade ago, had little time for either its past or its art – it inspired a kind of ecstatic uncertainty.
 What could be done with such an art history legacy?

 ‘The family said that Ha always retreated to it after dinner and they’d leave him alone,’ says Michelle Wong, lead researcher with Asia Art Archive (AAA).
 ‘It was understood by them that it was of value and this was a mission.’